 Hypothalamic-pituitary dysfunction (most commonly, functional hypothalamic amenorrhea)

-Other conditions that can cause anovulation Anovulatory amenorrhea Amenorrhea (the absence of menstruation) can be primary or secondary.
-Primary amenorrhea is failure of menses to occur by age 15 years in patients with normal growth and secondary sexual characteristics... read more (eg, diabetes, depression, certain antidepressants, excessive exercise, use of drugs that contain estrogens or progestins)
+Other conditions that can cause anovulation Amenorrhea due to ovulatory dysfunction Amenorrhea (the absence of menstruation) can be primary or secondary.
+Primary amenorrhea is failure of menses to occur by age 15 years in patients with normal growth and secondary sexual characteristics... read more (eg, diabetes, clinical depression, certain antidepressants, obesity, excessive exercise, excessive weight loss, use of drugs that contain estrogens or progestins)

 Anovulation is often apparent based on the menstrual history.